tmichoel/causal-inference-short-course/README.md

 # Causal Inference in Drug Discovery Short Course

 This repository will contain lecture notes and example notebooks for the short course on causal inference in drug discovery during the [NOVAMATH Thematic Weeks 2024](https://eventos.fct.unl.pt/novamath_thematic_weeks/).

+## Course content

+The course will roughly follow our [review on causal inference in drug discovery and development](https://doi.org/10.1016/j.drudis.2023.103737).
+To discover new drugs is to seek and prove causality.
+Causal inference combines model and data to identify causations from correlations and is indispensable for  intervention, "what if" questions, and understanding.

+The first part of the course will introduce the basic concepts of causal modelling with directed acyclic graphs (DAGs), the identification and estimation of causal effects, and causal model selection.
+The second part of the course will focus on learning large-scale causal Bayesian networks from population genomics data and controlled perturbation experiments, and how such networks are used to understand mechanisms, identify candidate targets, and discover drug repurposing opportunities.

+List of planned topics:

+- What is causal inference?
+- Causal inference with DAGs
+- Common structural motifs in DAGs and how to interpret them
+- Causal effect identification using the backdoor and frontdoor criteria
+- Causal effect estimation from data
+- Statistical model selection
+- Mendelian randomization
+- Bayesian network learning
+- Population genomics data resources
+- Controlled perturbation experiments resources
+- Drug repurposing methods

+## Software installation

 The example notebooks are written in [Julia][1], but should be easily translatable to other languages.
 [Julia][1] is an open-source programming language that combines the interactivity of [Python](https://www.python.org/), [R](https://www.r-project.org/) and [Matlab](https://mathworks.com), with the speed of [C](https://en.wikipedia.org/wiki/C_(programming_language)).
 Read more about its design principles and why it is good for scienticific applications, including computational biology here: